-Driving a cab is a challenging and trying occupation.
+Driving a taxi or a cab is a challenging and trying occupation.
 It includes spending long hours on the road, usually in a built up urban environment, coping with madness and the traffic which comes with city life.
 Particularly when you spend that much time driving and factor pedestrians and other vehicles into the equation injuries are inevitable.
 It won’t stop another motorist from crashing into you, if you’re the most attentive, seasoned motorist out there!

 This is the reason it’s vital to shield you, your passengers and your vehicle to have the right coverage from your cab insurance policy.
 We recognize this is your main income, so you should be working as fast as possible and back on the roads.

 With assistance from our specialist insurance providers, they work hard to assist you to locate a policy to suit your own needs.

 Cabs fall into two types: public rental and private hire.
 Black cabs are public hire taxi, but are in a league of their own.

 Private hire cabs cannot only pick up passengers from the road and must be pre-booked.
 Not only that, they are prohibited from showing a ‘cab’ sign.
 But since they’re pre-booked it so gets them at less danger which then brings down the cost of their insurance premium.

 Public hire taxi may also be pre-reserved, but unlike private hire cabs, they could be hailed anywhere and pick up passengers wherever they select.
 It will be public hire taxis which work at night, frequently coping with boisterous and intoxicated passengers, which raises the dangers entailed for the taxi driver.
 This is the reason insurance premiums in many cases are higher than for private hire cabs; that public hire taxi drivers their automobiles newer and are generally elderly, which some suppliers reduce their policies so and will look at favourably.

 If you need to insure multiple cabs or own a taxi company, then it could be worth checking out our fleet insurance page.